Swift boxes, paintings and book for Sale

 Jane and I love all his paintings and sketches.
 Like all brilliant artists he captures the true essence of whatever subject he draws.
 He is fascinated by all wildlife, but swifts are his real passion.
 He has kindly given us permission to show a selection of his beautiful swift sketches.

-He has also written and illustrated a book on swifts entitled ‘On Crescent Wings’.
+He has also written and illustrated a book on swifts entitled ‘On Crescent Wings’ which sadly has currently sold out.
 When he’s not working he still manages to find time to write a fascinating wildlife blog, beautifully illustrated of course, which you can read on his website under Archives.

-If you would like to see more of Jonathan’s work, or buy his swift book, cards, paintings or prints then please go to this link.
+If you would like to see more of Jonathan’s work or buy his cards, paintings or prints then please go to this link.

 Justin Anderson – Children’s Author and Swift enthusiast